bensonby/ltcl-programme-notes/programme-notes.md

 The slow second movement is in the subdominant key (F major).
 It is in ternary form, with a lyrical opening melody.
 The first section changes to the dominant key (C major) and ends through a series of descending major scales.
 The B section starts in C minor and ends with a downward arpeggio of the dominant seventh of the tonic key.
 As the A section reappear, it remains at the tonic key in the middle through a short bridge in the minor key.

 The third movement is in the tonic key in triple meter and has a hint of humor.
 The melody is often interrupted by a fermata in the intermediate phrases.

+Fazil Say (1970-)
+Paganini Jazz Op.
+5e
+(show movement list)
+8m

+Fazil Say is a Turkish pianist and composer.
+The Caprice No. 24 in A minor written by Niccolo Paganini is a very famous work for solo violin.
+And Say has transformed it into a theme and variation piece in jazz virtuoso style, originally used as an encore work in 1988.
+The variations are edited and expanded between 1988 and 1995.

+There are six variations (not counting the three extra variations) written in different jazz styles.
+The theme uses powerful octaves and with syncopations towards the end of the first two sub-phrases, it ends with a more jazzy extended chords to lead to the first variation.

+The first variation is fast and light.
+It has the theme with syncopation added and staccato eighths as the accompaniment.
+Elements of the blue scale can be found towards the end.
+The second variation is like a dialogue between the melody and the bass notes.
+In the second half it pushs to the ending with a series of short octaves phrases with power chord in the bass in between.
+The third variation is labelled rumba.
+The melody is transformed as syncopated where the bass takes the beat in octaves.
+The second half features descneding octave scales and ostinato accompaniment figures.
+It softens and slows down towards the end, leading to the next variation.
+While the first three variation is are fast, the fourth variation is a slow one with broken chord arpeggios.
+It becomes more agitated in the middle, and then gradually relaxes afterwards.
+The fifth variation is in the new age style.
+It is the only variation that is in major key, which is in a soothing mood with syncopated broken chord accompaniment.
+There is a key change back to the original minor key near the end of this variation.
+The last variation is a fast swing variation.
+It starts with four bars of introduction with powerful bass and syncopated chords on the top.
+The theme develops through the next two 4-bar sections, followed by triplets and tremolos leading to the descending blue scales, and a series of repeated tonic chords concludes the pieces brilliantly.